sap-linuxlab/terraform.templates_for_sap/README.md

 Each Terraform Template is for a pre-defined SAP Software solution scenario on a given Infrastructure Platform, e.g. SAP HANA installation to Microsoft Azure, or SAP ECC on HANA System Copy (Homogeneous) to IBM Cloud.

+This Project is built of two technology components:
+- Infrastructure-as-Code (IaC) for deployment of host infrastructure.
+Uses Terraform.
+- Configuration-as-Code (CaC) for configuraton of OS and installation of SAP Software.
+Uses Ansible, dynamically altered by Terraform.

 These Terraform Templates are constructed using the custom [Terraform Modules for SAP](https://github.com/sap-linuxlab/terraform.modules_for_sap), which can be combined to create new Terraform Templates for different scenarios. **The provided solution scenarios are a baseline, from which amendments and extensions can be made to create any SAP Software solution scenario on any Infrastructure Platform.**

 The project addresses common SAP System activities such as: